 Add lines 9 and 10.
 Pay online at taxexpress.utah.gov.
 Or you may send a check or money order with your return (make payable to the Utah State Tax Commission).
 Do not mail cash.
 The Tax Commission assumes no liability for loss of cash placed in the mail.
+Complete the TC-544 coupon (see the back of this book) and send it with your payment.

 See Payment Options below for information about making payments.